digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-50.md

 * Allow LSPX plugins to define their own code lenses (eg. the Isabelle plugin).
 * Work with Leo on the VDM-SL/Isabelle translator.

+#### Jim Woodcock
+* More work on Isabelle course material.
+* Worked on animation of operational semantics for angelic nondeterminism.
+* Ran the appFM workshop online with Jaco van de Pol (23rd Nov).
+* Rana half-day focus group for CUP on CPS research directions.

 ## Sub-projects status